rjdirisio/pyvibdmc/docs/potentials.rst

 Python's `Multiprocessing <https://docs.python.org/3.7/library/multiprocessing.html#module-multiprocessing>`_ module to do this.
 The only argument you need to use in order to take advantage of this is the ``num_cores`` parameter::

-    from pyvibdmc.simulation_utilities import potential_manager as pm
+    from pyvibdmc import potential_manager as pm
     water_pot = pm.Potential(potential_function=pot_func,
                           python_file=py_file,
                           potential_directory=pot_dir,